-Transparency in disciplinary proceedings also is crucial for maintaining public confidence in the legal profession.
-Consideration should be given to mandating that disciplinary actions, especially those involving significant ethical violations, be made public whenever possible.
-Publicizing sanctions could reinforce the profession's commitment to ethical behavior and serve as a powerful deterrent to future misconduct.
-Moreover, increased transparency in the disciplinary process would help restore public trust in the legal system, particularly in cases where lawyers' actions have had a direct impact on democratic processes.
-332
+actions, especially those involving significant ethical violations, be made public whenever possible.329 Publicizing sanctions could reinforce the profession's commitment to ethical behavior and serve as a powerful deterrent to future misconduct.330 Moreover, increased transparency in the disciplinary process would help restore public trust in the legal system, particularly in cases where lawyers' actions have had a direct impact on democratic processes.331

 To ensure that cases involving election-related misconduct are handled with the necessary expertise and seriousness, the establishment of specialized oversight bodies should be considered.
-These bodies would focus exclusively on cases that involve attempts to undermine democratic processes, ensuring that such cases receive the attention and resources they warrant.
-Specialized oversight could improve the consistency and rigor of disciplinary actions in these cases, reinforcing the legal profession's role in protecting the integrity of democratic institutions.
+These bodies would focus exclusively on cases that involve attempts to undermine democratic processes, ensuring that such cases receive the attention and resources they warrant.332 Specialized oversight could improve the consistency and rigor of disciplinary actions in these cases, reinforcing the legal profession's role in protecting the integrity of democratic institutions.

 The proposed revisions and enhancements to the ABA Model Rules of Professional Conduct and state disciplinary procedures are some steps toward reinforcing the legal profession's commitment to the democratic ideals enshrined in the lawyer's oath.
-By expanding reporting obligations, revising existing rules to address democratic integrity, and improving the disciplinary process through increased efficiency, transparency, and specialized oversight, the legal profession
+By expanding reporting obligations, revising existing rules to address democratic integrity, and improving the disciplinary process through increased efficiency, transparency, and specialized oversight, the legal profession can better deter unethical behavior and uphold the values that are fundamental to a functioning democracy.

-330 Wertlieb, supra note 327; Podgers, supra note 275; Goldstein, supra note 70, at 769.
+329 Goldstein, supra note 70, at 769.